badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 %}

-The runner is the part of CORA which run the tests provided by the finder.
+The runner is the part of SmartTest which run the tests provided by the finder.
 By default the SmartRunner is used.
 - If you click on "run button" of the critique, it will run the found tests and change its color depending of the result (green, yellow or red).
 - On the "Run All Button" or on the method button, the test will be run in debug mode (so if they fail, or raise an error, the debugger will open).